GoogleChromeLabs/trust-safety-demo/referrer/README.md

 # Referrer demo

 Go to https://site-one-dot-referrer-demo-280711.ey.r.appspot.com/stuff/detail?tag=red&p=p0.
-- `site-one` 👆 is the main site, from which requests are made
+- `site-one` 👆 is the main site, from which requests are made.
-- `site-two` is used as the cross-origin host for various resources
+- `site-two` is used as the cross-origin host for various resources.
 - `site-three` and `site-four` are only used to test request-level `referrerPolicy` made by a third-party script.

 ## To test document-level policy